 As we mentioned, the spinning top candle pattern is very similar to the Doji candlestick pattern with one major difference – while the Doji candle doesn’t have a body and the opening and closing price are exactly the same, spinning tops have a minor difference in the open and close price of the specified time frame.

-To identify the pattern, you need to get familiar with the structure and characteristics of the spinning top formation.
+To identify the pattern, you first need to get familiar with the structure and characteristics of the spinning top formation.
 It has a really small body (the difference between the opening price and closing price), and very long upper and lower wicks (shadows).

-With that in mind, let’s see what the spinning top pattern looks like on a trading chart.
+Let’s see what the spinning top pattern looks like on a trading chart.

 As you can see in the USD/CHF 1H chart above, the spinning top pattern appears at the top of a trend and has the following features – small body, long upper and lower shadows.